Introduction

 To support the community, Centric is creating several Tier 2 solutions that will immediately create additional utility for the token.

-The initial Centric projects are built through the Centric network of developers and are designed to add value to the system both in providing the utility of the Centric Rise token.
+The initial Centric projects are built through the Centric network of developers and are designed to add value to the system by providing utility for the Centric Rise token.

-The different utilities drive transaction volume necessary to support the full ecosystem.
+These different utilities drive the necessary transaction volume to support the full ecosystem.

-The wallet provides a place to store Centric Rise & Swap allowing members to send, receive and convert.
-Additional features in the future will include the ability to find businesses that accept Centric Rise, Tap & GO for in-store purchases, send gift certificates to friends and family.
+The wallet provides a place to store Centric Rise & Swap, allowing members to send, receive, and convert.
+Future features will include finding businesses that accept Centric Rise, Tap & GO for in-store purchases, and sending gift certificates to friends and family.
 The wallet will be the hub of Centric.

-A community-owned gambling website, all profits are paid out daily to members that stake Centric tokens.
-Focused on fairness and sustainability, Moolah.bet has a huge strategic advantage over its competitors in the space because Centric tokens rise in value.
-Members that wager are rewarded Centric Rise tokens based on their level of play.
+A community-owned gambling website where profits are paid out daily to members who stake Centric tokens.
+Focused on fairness and sustainability, Moolah.bet gains a strategic advantage over competitors because Centric tokens rise in value.
+Members who wager are rewarded with Centric Rise tokens based on their level of play.

-A nonprofit organization, Crypto Donation allows anyone to donate a range of cryptocurrencies to their charity of choice.
-Built with a major focus on transparency, the public would be able to inspect contracts and track and trace transactions.
+A nonprofit organization, Crypto Donation enables anyone to donate various cryptocurrencies to their chosen charity.
+With a focus on transparency, the public can inspect contracts and track transactions.

-Any business around the world can easily set up a Centric Business account and start accepting payments.
+Any business worldwide can easily set up a Centric Business account and start accepting payments.

-Customers will have a range of traditional licensed and regulated products and services accessible locally.
+Customers will have access to a range of traditional licensed and regulated products and services locally.

 The Centric roadmap includes the release of the SDK/API and test network for 3rd party app developers to connect to Centric and create their own apps.